stasiselectronics/MicroBBPS/docs/board/assembly.md

 The components and layout are identical between the solderless version and the integrated version, except for the lack of pin headers J3 & J4 on the integrated version.

+If you are building your own right from the gerbers, or if you need to replace any of the components, I have tried my best to make sure there are plentiful replacements & alternatives available on the open parts market.
+Check the [Bill of Materials]({{site.baseurl}}/docs/board/components) for more information on what components were originally selected.

+This board has a combination of both through hole and surface mount components.

 ## Tools Needed
 Before you begin soldering, make sure to gather your tools.
 It's no fun to have your hands tied up and then realize the next tool you need is packed away somewhere (or worse, at the store!).